benjaminkimball/basic-turbo/README.md

 # basic-turbo

-A clonable template for boostrapping a Turborepo with a GraphQL server and Next.js app.
+A cloneable template for bootstrapping a Turborepo with a GraphQL server and Next.js app.

 ### Developer `make` commands